Tamsyn Challenger: Work

-From June 2012 to February 2013, Challenger was in residence at Beaconsfield Gallery BAW in London under the curatorial direction of David Crawforth and Naomi Siderfin, where she began exploring cultural homogeneity and the "selfie" portrait through her project Monoculture.

-In 2013, Monoculture premiered at Beaconsfield and consisted of new large scale sculptural works that explored the relationship between social media, sexuality and self-representation.
-The work was recommended by the Contemporary Art Society in April 2013.
-This work was supported by the Arts Council.
-Monoculture was then shown as part of the Edinburgh Art Festival 2014, where it has been described by the New Scientist as "mesmerising and horrifying in equal measure".
+During a residency at Beaconsfield Gallery she began exploring cultural homogeneity and the "selfie" portrait.
+In 2013, the resulting project, Monoculture premiered at Beaconsfield.
+It consisted of new large scale sculptural and multi-media works that explored the relationship between social media, sexuality and self-representation.
+Supported by the Arts Council, it was recommended by the Contemporary Art Society in April 2013.
+Monoculture was later shown as part of the Edinburgh Art Festival.

-Her vocal project Twitter Chorus was a further development taken from the ideas behind Monoculture and was voiced for the first time in England in 2015 at the Southbank Centre.
-It was subsequently performed at the New Hall Art Collection, MEC, Cambridge University in November 2015 with anarchic performance group Gaggle.
+Twitter Chorus was a further development taken from the ideas behind Monoculture and voiced for the first time in England in 2015 at the Southbank Centre, the New Hall Art Collection, MEC, Cambridge University with Gaggle.
 In March 2016 this work was staged on a dramatic scale with hundreds of voices from multiple choirs as part of the Chorus Festival, Southbank Centre.

 In 2016 she returned to Summerhall with new work, HYPER BOWL which was developed and shown for their visual art festival programme, and written up in The Times as "the paramount, walk-in art for the age of Trump".

-Free The Pussy! was Challenger's first curatorial exhibition, shown first at Summerhall alongside Pussy Riot's performance residency "Riot Days" during the Edinburgh Festival 2018.